roadsnail/Pi-ve/README.md

 ---
+## Pi-ve Operation Modes

+* Manual Mode (CH and/or HW)

+Set Man<>Timer switch to 'Man' position OR Pressing *MANUAL ON/OFF - TIMER MODE* button toggles betweeen Manual and Timer Modes.
+(Applicable to CH and HW)

+In Manual mode, the HW relay is switched by its *Manual Mode - Off/On* switch.
+The state of the relay is indicated by the *State* LED and the HW *Demand* icon.

+Similarly, the CH relay is switched by its *Manual Mode - Off/On* switch according to the *Thermostat SP* setting.
+The state of the relay is indicated by the *State* LED and the CH *Demand* icon.

+* Timer Mode (CH and/or HW)

+Set Man<>Timer switch to 'Timer' position OR Pressing *MANUAL ON/OFF - TIMER MODE* button toggles betweeen Manual and Timer Modes.
+(Applicable to CH and HW)

+In Timer mode, the HW relay is automatically switched according to the current HW Time Slot state (see below Timed Off/On Slots).
+The state of the relay is indicated by the *State* LED and the HW *Demand* icon.

+Similarly, the CH relay is automatically according to the current CH Time Slot state (see below Timed Off/On Slots).
+The state of the relay is indicated by the *State* LED and the CH *Demand* icon.

 ## Pi-ve Dashboard Timed Off/On Slots (in timer (TMR) Mode)

 There are between 1 and a maximum of 8 timed 'On' periods per day for both Heating and Hot Water.
 Heating and/or Hot Water is 'Off' during the periods between the Time Slots.